antischematic/angular-composition-api/packages/core/README.md

 **Abort Signals**

-By default, subscriptions returned by `Subscribe` are subscribed to the lifecycle of a `State`, `Service` or `Subscribe` they were created in.
-You can override this behavior by supplying an `UnsubscribeSignal` to `Subscribe`.
+By default, subscriptions returned by `subscribe` are subscribed to the lifecycle of a `ViewDef`, `Service` or `subscribe` they were created in.
+You can override this behavior by supplying an `UnsubscribeSignal` to `subscribe`.
 This can either be a `Subscription` or an `AbortSignal`.
 In this mode, the subscription is kept alive even if the context is destroyed, and teardown logic won't execute until the abort signal is sent by calling `abort` on `AbortController` or `unsubscribe` on `Subscription`.